 Parallel18 will provide local housing providers in the neighborhood.
 You can choose whether to use your grant money to cover your living expenses or cover the rent at your own expense, and use the parallel18 funds fully for your company.

 No. Parallel18 will provide contacts with local health insurance providers.
 You must have evidence of valid health insurance if you want this expense to be approved as part of your budget.
 You must submit proof of your health insurance, which must cover you for the duration of the program and show evidence before signing your grant contract.

-Aside from the Beneficiary/team leader of the startup, there is a limit of two additional team members who will be able to join the program upon their team’s acceptance.
+In pre-COVID times, aside from the beneficiary/team leader of the startup, there is a limit of two additional team members who will be able to join the program upon their team’s acceptance.
 Team members have to apply on the same application form of the startup.
-Make sure both the startup’s team leader and team members (up to 2) are included in the application form.
+Make sure both the startup’s team leader and team members (up to two) are included in the application form.
 It’s not required for team members to live in Puerto Rico for 5 months: they can be part of the startup and work abroad.
 Team members included in the application form are also allowed to submit their expenses for the reimbursement process.
 However, the startup cannot hire services from the team members or from companies owned by them.
 All expenses must be under the name of either the founder (beneficiary) or one of the team members specified in the application form.

 You should let us know as soon as you get the notification of being selected.
-We will need to find if there is a strong case behind the delay on your arrival.
+We will need to find if there is a strong case behind the delay in your arrival.

 Startups can apply for several tax incentives according to their needs and to the operations they leave in the Island.
-Generally companies apply for Act 20, and Act 73.
-If you want more information about tax incentives and startups, send an email to email@example.com
+If you want more information about tax incentives and startups visit Invest Puerto Rico.

 The program requires six to eight hours a week for the following activities:

 - Mondays: KPIs meeting at a specific 45-minute time slot (depending on the group some of these meetings can be an hour long.)